OpenBGBenchmark/OpenBG-IMG/README_EN.md

 # OpenBG-IMG Benchmark

 OpenBG-IMG is a multi-modal dataset in the field of e-commerce.
-This benchmark implements a variety of knowledge graph embedding models for link prediction, which is used to generate evaluation results of[CCKS2022 Knowledge Processing and Application Evaluation for Digital Commerce Task 3: Multimodal Commodity Knowledge Graph Link Prediction](https://tianchi.aliyun.com/competition/entrance/531957/introduction).
+This benchmark implements a variety of knowledge graph embedding models for link prediction, which is used to generate evaluation results of [CCKS2022 Knowledge Processing and Application Evaluation for Digital Commerce Task 3: Multimodal Commodity Knowledge Graph Link Prediction](https://tianchi.aliyun.com/competition/entrance/531957/introduction).
 Please submit the results to TIANCHI platform.

 # Requirements